practicalli-johnny/practicalli-johnny/README.md

 ![Skills & Tools](https://skillicons.dev/icons?i=debian,clojure,neovim,emacs,md,svg,git,github,githubactions,postgres,firebase,graphql,docker,grafana,blender&theme=dark)

-Currently working for [Griffin](https://griffin.com/) as the Engineering Manager responsible for the Platform Team.
-Griffin provides Banking as a Service to a wide range of customers.
-Griffin has developed an event driven technical architecture implemented with Clojure, with web applications created with ClojureScript.
-Clojure Spec is heavily used as part of generative and contract testing.
-Griffin are [hiring Engineers](https://griffin.com/careers) to join our talented and collaborative team.

-My career includes large organisations (Citi, Salesforce) and early to late stage startups within Fintech and Data Science companies.
+My working environment has varied between large organisations (Citi, Salesforce) and early stage startups (Fintech and Data Science).
 My previous role was with a Berlin Fintech startup as a Machine Learning Platform Architect, developing data transformation services as well as evolving organisational and engineering practices for engineers and data scientists.

 I am the founder of [Practicalli](https://practical.li) which provides community educational resources for software engineering, with a focus on Clojure and common development tooling.
 The work is done in personal time and includes [freely available videos and books on Clojure and ClojureScript development](https://practical.li/), guiding those interested in building services with the powerful, elegant and fun Clojure language.